International Development & Relief Organizations

 - World Bank & Poverty Reduction.
 Gateway to World Bank Poverty measurement, analysis and reduction strategies.
 Includes topical and country listings as well as data on poverty and inequality.

 - World Bank Country Papers.
 Web portal of World Bank publications by country.
 See also the World Bank Country Study series of reports.
-In the online catalogs do a series search for world bank country study

 - World Bank Project Documents.
 Full-text of World Bank project reports, including evaluation reports, working papers, and project appraisals.